Wildcats vs. Friars: First Round Betting Trends, Record ATS, Home/Road Splits

 Kentucky vs. Providence: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 6 Kentucky Wildcats (21-11) are 4.5-point favorites to advance to the second round of the NCAA Tournament when they take on the No. 11 Providence Friars (21-11) on Friday, starting at 7:10 PM on CBS.
-Here's everything you need to know about this 6-11 matchup before filling out your bracket.
-The matchup has an over/under of 144.5.
+An opening-round NCAA Tournament matchup will see the 11th-seeded Providence Friars (21-11) take the court as 4.5-point underdogs against the No. 6 seed Kentucky Wildcats (21-11) on Friday at Greensboro Coliseum.
+The contest starts at 7:10 PM on CBS.
+Here's what you need to know when filling out your brackets for this 6-11 matchup.
+The matchup has an over/under of 144.5 points.

 Kentucky vs. Providence Odds & Info